As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 5. Limited Parts Availability

 Star EV's dealer network is smaller than the Big 3, which means parts can take longer to source in areas without a nearby dealer.
-Common wear items (brakes, batteries, tires) are easy to find from universal suppliers, but Star EV-specific components like controllers, wiring harnesses, and body panels may require ordering direct from Greenville.
-Typical wait times are 1 to 2 weeks for non-stock parts.
+Common wear items (brakes, batteries, tires) are easy to find from universal suppliers, but Star EV-specific components like controllers, wiring harnesses, displays, and body panels may require ordering through the dealer channel.
+Typical wait times are 1 to 2 weeks for non-stock parts, and longer if your dealer is not active with the brand.

 Star EV vs Club Car vs EZGO vs ICON